Nature40/spatialMaxentPaper/docs/_docs/100_train_maxent.md

 We will now train two models for each species in the Canada dataset.
 One with a random 5-fold cross-validation and the maxent default settings (default model) and one with spatial cross-validation and forward-variable-selection, forward-feature-selection and regularization multiplier tuning (spatial model).
 Both models are trained and evaluated on the exact same data and we will compare their performance in the next section.

-As we are doing a Forward Fold Metric Estimation as described [here](), we will need to create 21 models for each species.
+As we are doing a Forward Fold Metric Estimation as described [here](../070_spatial_blocks), we will need to create 21 models for each species.

 ## spatialMaxent GUI
 Watch the video below to see how to train the maxent model for the species `can01` and the fold can01_01 in the spatialMaxent GUI.

-*include video
+{% include googleDrivePlayer.html id=page.driveId %}

 ## spatialMaxent from the command line